Lucg/push-plugin-unity/README.md

 	InfobipPushLocation.DisableLocation();

-To check if Infobip's Push location service is enabled, use the following method:
+To check if the Infobip's Push location service is enabled, use the following method:

 	InfobipPushLocation.IsLocationEnabled();